The Real World: Paris: After filming

 Six months after the cast left the Real World house, six of them, except for Simon, who was there via telephone, appeared to discuss their experiences both during and since their time on the show, French Kissing and Telling: The Real World Paris Reunion which premiered on November 11, 2003, and was hosted by La La Vazquez.

 At the 2008 The Real World Awards Bash, Mallory was nominated in the "Hottest Female" category, CT in the "Hottest Male" one, and Adam for "Best Dance-Off".

 Mallory Snyder later became a Sports Illustrated swimsuit model.
 She posed for the 2005 and 2006 Sports Illustrated Swimsuit Editions, and has also modeled for Abercrombie & Fitch and J. Crew.

-Chris Tamburello's first child, Christopher Junior, was born in 2016 and also appeared in an episode of Invasion of the Champions.
+Chris Tamburello's son, Christopher Junior, was born in 2016 and also appeared in an episode of Invasion of the Champions.
 In 2018, Tamburello married Lilianet Solares and their wedding aired on MTV as a two-week special.
 That same year, he appeared on Fear Factor alongside Cara Maria Sorbello from Fresh Meat II.
-He also starred in the movie Habitual directed by Johnny Hickey, which was released on November 13, 2020 and also featured Emilee Fitzpatrick from The Real World: Cancun and Sabrina Kennedy from Real World: Go Big or Go Home.
+He also starred in the movie Habitual directed by Johnny Hickey, which was released on November 13, 2020, and also featured Emilee Fitzpatrick from The Real World: Cancun and Sabrina Kennedy from Real World: Go Big or Go Home.
 In 2022, Tamburello filed for divorce from Solares.
+In 2024, Tamburello competed on and won the second season of The Traitors.